 The map shows the most suitable routes around Warwickshire, the main industrial areas, refuelling stops, parking areas and services stations, all of which are suitable for heavy goods traffic.
 In addition it shows height and weight restrictions and approximate speed camera locations.

-Please use online report system to request height and weight restriction information of the bridges.
+Please use the online report system to request current height, weight and width restriction information on bridges.